Decay of tails at equilibrium for FIFO join the shortest queue networks: Introduction

-Although this ansatz has only been demonstrated for service distributions having decreasing hazard rate and for general service distributions with sufficiently small $\alpha$ for arrivals, our arguments here do not otherwise require either restriction.
-Other applications of the ansatz, but for the processor sharing and LIFO service disciplines, are given in \cite{BLP1}.
+Although this ansatz has only been demonstrated for service distributions having decreasing hazard rate and for general service distributions when the arrival rate $\alpha$ is sufficiently small, our arguments here do not otherwise require either restriction.
+Other applications of the ansatz, but for the processor sharing and LIFO service disciplines, are given in~\cite{BLP1}.

 Our goal, in this article, is to investigate the limiting behavior of the right tail of the associated equilibrium environment, under the FIFO service discipline and with the assigned mean-$1$ service distribution $F(\cdot)$.
 Denote by $P_k$ the probability that there are at least $k$ jobs in the equilibrium environment.
-We will show that, when $F(\cdot)$ has a power law tail with exponent $-\beta$, for given $\beta > 1$, the tail of $P_k$ exhibits a wide range of behavior depending on the relationship between $\beta$ and $D$.
-In particular, if $\beta > D/(D-1)$, the tail is doubly exponential and, if $\beta < D/(D-1)$, the tail has a power law; when $\beta = D/(D-1)$, the tail is exponentially distributed.
-When $\beta\nearrow\infty$, the coefficient $q_D(\beta)$ of $k$ in the doubly exponential tail converges to $1$, which is the coefficient of $k$ in (\ref{eq1.1.1}).
-One obtains the same coefficient of $k$ when $F(\cdot)$ has an exponential tail or has bounded support.
-Our main results are Theorems \ref{thm1.2.1}, \ref{thm1.3.1} and \ref{thm1.4.1}.
-Theorem \ref{thm1.2.1} covers the case $\beta > D/(D-1)$, Theorem \ref{thm1.3.1} covers the case $\beta < D/(D-1)$ and Theorem \ref{thm1.4.1} covers the case $\beta = D/(D-1)$.
+We will show that, when $F(\cdot)$ has a power law tail with exponent $-\beta$, for given $\beta> 1$, the tail of $P_k$ exhibits a wide range of behavior depending on the relationship between $\beta$ and $D$.
+In particular, if $\beta> D/(D-1)$, the tail is doubly exponential and, if $\beta< D/(D-1)$, the tail has a power law; when $\beta= D/(D-1)$, the tail is exponentially distributed.
+When $\beta\nearrow\infty$, the coefficient $q_D(\beta)$ of $k$ in the doubly exponential tail converges to $1$, which is the coefficient of $k$ in (\ref{eq111}).
+One obtains the same coefficient of $k$ whether $F(\cdot)$ has an exponential tail or has bounded support.
+Our main results are Theorems~\ref{thm121}, \ref {thm131} and \ref{thm141}.
+Theorem~\ref{thm121} covers the case $\beta> D/(D-1)$, Theorem~\ref{thm131} covers the case $\beta< D/(D-1)$ and Theorem~\ref{thm141} covers the case $\beta= D/(D-1)$.
 We set $\bar{F}(s) = 1 - F(s)$.

-\begin{thm} Consider a family of JSQ networks, with given $D\ge 2$ and $N=D,D+1,\ldots$, where the $N$th network has Poisson rate-$\alpha N$ input, with $\alpha < 1$, and where service at each queue is FIFO, with distribution $F(\cdot)$ having mean $1$.
-Assume that (\ref{eq1.1.2}) holds and that
+\begin{thmm} Consider a family of JSQ networks, with given $D\ge2$ and $N=D,D+1,\ldots,$ where the $N$th network has Poisson rate-$\alpha N$ input, with $\alpha< 1$, and where service at each queue is FIFO, with distribution $F(\cdot)$ having mean $1$.
+Assume that (\ref{eq112}) holds and that

-with $\beta \in (D/(D-1),\infty)$.
+with $\beta\in(D/(D-1),\infty)$.
 Then,

-for some $q_D(\beta) \in (0,1)$.
+for some $q_D(\beta) \in(0,1)$.
 Moreover, $q_D(\beta)$ is continuous in $\beta$ and